Primary responsibility for organizing the results is the role of the librarian, who will deliver results to rest of the team.

 If there is a disagreement about whether a particular study belongs in the analysis, the Tie Breaker makes the call.

-The librarian will typically share with the team leader a CD with:
+The librarian will typically share a folder on the UToledo OneDrive system with the team leader that contains:

 Content experts will review the list of citations (and abstracts) generated by the comprehensive literature search.